RCheung763/Time-Series-Anaylsis-Louisiana-Gaming-Revenue/README.md

 ![ACF/PACF First Difference](Images/first_diff_acfs.png)
 ![ACF/PACF Second Difference](Images/second_diff_acfs.png)

-One indication of over-differencing is seen in the ACF of the series with a second difference.
-There is a significant negative autocorrelation at lag 1.
-To verify we look at the standard deviation of both series.

-Standard Deviation - First Difference: 0.008192783781508098

-Standard Deviation - Second Difference: 0.009559528347039685

-The standard deviation of the 2nd differenced series is slightly larger than the first differenced series.
-Which also suggests over-differencing.
-We proceed using the first differenced series.

 ![SARIMAX](Images/SARIMAX-results.png)

 Auto SARIMAX produced a model with a AR(1) term, MA(1) term, a SMA(2) term, and a seasonal periodicity of 12.